nandapg0204/AI_Stock_Adviser/README.md

 <p><h3>Response :</h3>
-I couldn't find any information on NANDA stock.
+I couldn't find any information on Tokyo stock.
 Please check the name or provide a different stock.</p>